p-selivanov/quantum/README.md

 # Quantum

-Quantum is an experimental PoC system.
+Quantum is an experimental PoC project.
 It evaluates a few approaches to microservices design.

 The system imitates an imaginary investment bank that is unrealistically profitable.
 Any user can register and deposit some funds.